TrueSparrowSystems/openapi-test-suite/README.md

    cartesian product of these sets, to get all possible combinations of parameters.
 Correctness of the values is based on the parameter type and parameter constraints given in openapi.json
 - For all the incorrect combinations, we fire API calls and check whether the API response has the correct param level error.
+- In each route, every optional parameter is tested with its correct, incorrect as well as null value.
+- For cookie protected routes, we can include a Security Scheme object as a third argument while initializing the package.
+This object will be automatically consumed based on the specific security requirements of a route.
+If the cookies provided in Security Scheme object cannot be validated then http error 401 Unauthorized is expected.

 ## Install
 For installing the npm package, run following command in terminal: